-We reported a net income of \$3.2 million for the year 2008 as compared to a net income of \$3.7 million in 2007.
-The decrease primarily resulted from competitive pricing pressure.
-Our income before income taxes decreased by \$0.8 million to \$5.3 million compared to \$6.1 million in 2007.
+We reported a net income of \$2.9 million for the year 2009 as compared to a net income of \$3.2 million in 2008.
+The decrease primarily resulted from the decline in revenue.
+Our income before income taxes decreased by \$0.5 million to \$4.8 million compared to \$5.3 million in 2008.

-Income from operations amounted to \$4.6 million in 2008 as compared to \$5.2 million in 2007, a decrease of \$0.6 million as compared to 2007.
-Gross profit decreased by \$0.4 million and Selling, General and Administrative ("SG&A") expenses increased by \$0.1 million.
+Income from operations amounted to \$4.3 million in 2009 as compared to \$4.6 million in 2008, representing a decrease of \$0.3 million as compared to 2008.
+Gross profit decreased by \$1.2 million and Selling, General and Administrative ("SG&A") expenses decreased by \$0.9 million.

-The Company's sales, gross profit and results of operations have fluctuated and are expected to continue to fluctuate on a quarterly basis as a result of a number of factors, including: the condition of the software industry in general; shifts in demand for software products; industry shipments of new software products or upgrades; the timing of new merchandise and catalog offerings; fluctuations in response rates; fluctuations in postage, paper, shipping and printing costs and in merchandise returns; adverse weather conditions that affect response, distribution or shipping; shifts in the timing of holidays; and changes in the Company's product offerings.
+The Company's sales, gross profit and results of operations have fluctuated and are expected to continue to fluctuate on a quarterly basis as a result of a number of factors, including but not limited to: the condition of the software industry in general; shifts in demand for software products; industry shipments of new software products or upgrades; the timing of new merchandise and catalog offerings; fluctuations in response rates; fluctuations in postage, paper, shipping and printing costs and in merchandise returns; adverse weather conditions that affect response, distribution or shipping; shifts in the timing of holidays; and changes in the Company's product offerings.
 The Company's operating expenditures are based on sales forecasts.
 If revenues do not meet expectations in any given quarter, operating results may be materially adversely affected.